panutat/url-shortener/README.md

 ```
 ## Configuration

-Update with your own MySQL credentials in /config/development.json
+Update /config/development.json with your own MySQL credentials.
+Set 'cleanupAfterRestart' to false if persistence between API server restart is desired.

 ```json
 {